 Letters & Essays

 I am aiming to set up ultimately an independent university, supported by business enterprises, at least until such time as adequate funding is received from some external source.
-Even then, it will probably always be desirable to maintain a department for management of investment and of our interests in property.

 In terms of the modern ideology, I know that I cannot make this sound attractive; I had to start from a zero capital base.
 Progress has been much slower than it might have been precisely because of the increasing difficulty of appealing to potential associates.
 Anyone who came to work with us now would very likely be able to accelerate our progress considerably.

 We are not in need of any highly skilled help, except perhaps in DIY and house maintenance, as we could handle any work requiring numeracy, literacy or computer skills ourselves if our time was sufficiently released from administrative chores.
 In particular, we cannot make use of anyone's computer skills, which we are often offered.
-We avoid computerising our record-keeping etc. and do book-keeping on paper so that office procedures can be carried out or inspected by all members of staff whether computer literate or not.
-We do not wish to become dependent for a specialised skill on any one person, particularly anyone who has not been here long enough for there to be a serious likelihood of permanency, usually about three years.

 I would not attempt to attract anyone by the "interest" of the books that may be written, and at present are being squeezed out only in teaspoons, or of the research that might be done and at present is not being done at all.
 We are still at the stage of building up even a minimal institutional environment and the capital base to support it.

 I know that unless a person is very unusual they are likely to find it a deterrent that they will do work of a kind that will contribute to creating some scope for those already here to use their abilities in progressive ways.
-As I said to a recent part-time worker, "People don't want to do any work that sets other people free to do anything they regard as intellectual".
+As I once said to a part-time worker, "People don't want to do any work that sets other people free to do anything they regard as intellectual".
 "I think you have hit the nail on the head", he said.
 "But", I said, "If people are working part-time they have plenty of time left over to do whatever they find interesting.
 Those of us already here are working absolutely full-time to support and run the place, without having any time at all for anything like writing books.
 So even if we were freed enough to spend a few hours a day on those things, we would still have less free time for them than a paid part-time worker has for following his own interests."

 It has seemed to me for many years that we have reached a difficult stage of development.
 Any extra personnel could significantly increase our ability to make money and so gradually to write and publish books faster.
 Actual research remains further in the future but could follow on from increased financial resources.